top of page

 11 Historical Hotels in Egypt That You Can Still Stay At Today

-Interesting story: the Windsor’s manually-operated wooden elevator (which is still in use today) was the oldest elevator in Egypt and one of the oldest operating elevators of its type in the world.
+Interesting story: the Windsor’s manually-operated wooden elevator (which was still in use until it's closing) was the oldest elevator in Egypt and one of the oldest operating elevators of its type in the world.

 Windsor Hotel's website.